Gofven/flowback-backend/README.md

 You can find the api documenation at http://127.0.0.1:8000/schema/redoc/ once you have started the backend with docker.

 #### Create admin account
-To create an admin account that can be used in the frontend you will need to execute a command inside the backedn docker container.
+To create an admin account that can be used in the frontend you will need to execute a command inside the backend docker container.
 By default, the container name is `<flowback_root_folder_name>_flowback_backend_1`.

 You can enter the container through the docker desktop app, click on the container and then click on the terminal tab.
 There you can create an admin account by executing:
 ```python